calumgrant/logical/docs/binaryformat.md

 ## Data tables

-Relation names are stored in the string table.
+Relation names are stored in the string table, and referenced using an index into the string table.

 ```
 dataopt ::= | data